Topic Clusters for SEO: What They Are & How to Create Them

 TABLE OF CONTENTS

-Each topic cluster includes a pillar page that provides a broad overview of a topic.
+Each cluster includes one pillar page, which is the main page that provides a broad overview of a particular topic.
+And multiple subpages (also called cluster pages), which cover associated subtopics.

 What Are the Benefits of Topic Clusters?

-An effective topic cluster strategy can help with your SEO.
+An effective topic cluster strategy can help with search engine optimization (SEO).

 Why?

-Because the more quality content you publish on a relevant topic, the more keywords you can rank for.
-And the more topical authority you can build.
+Because the more quality content you publish on a relevant topic, the more keywords (search queries) you can rank for.

-This is important because Google wants to rank sites that demonstrate Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T).
+This is important because Google wants to rank content that demonstrates Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T).

-Creating SEO topic clusters also places related content into an effective site structure.
+Plus, SEO topic clusters contribute to an effective site structure

-By linking to and from a pillar page, you help users and Google to find related content.
-And understand semantic relationships—i.e., how the content fits together.
+By linking to and from a pillar page, you allow Google and users to easily:

 Learn how to create topic clusters that drive organic traffic (unpaid search engine traffic).
-And improve user engagement.
+And improve user engagement on your website.

 1. Choose a Core Topic